ashiqsultan/elasticsearch-learning/README.md

-ElasticSearch stores data as docs
+ElasticSearch stores data as docs.

+**Docs are stored under indexes**

 # Cluster, Nodes, Shards and Replicas
 Elasticsearch runs as a node inside a CLuster.
 Each cluster can have any number of node.
 The reason to shard is to break the large amount of data into several nodes.